 Insider Tips on Converting Fuel-Only Transactions Into C-Store Sales

-Convenience stores are responsible for an estimated 80 percent of all fuel purchased in the U.S., and with fuel accounting for 38 percent of c-stores profits, store owners are always on the lookout for ways to convert these fuel-only purchases into food and beverage purchases.
-Read on for tips and tricks on how to increase your c-store foot traffic.
+Convenience stores are responsible for an estimated 80 percent of all fuel purchased in the U.S., and with fuel accounting for 38 percent of c-stores’ profits, store owners are always on the lookout for ways to convert these fuel-only purchases into food and beverage purchases.
+We passed along five popular convenience retailer questions on to our Chief Creative Officer, Steven Cohen, and here’s what he had to say.

 Break through the clutter with white – the world is a sea of color, so it’s important to choose backgrounds accordingly.
 Understand where you’re placing your signs – make sure signage is in the appropriate zone.
 Craft your message according to signage type and store real estate.
 You only have seconds to catch your customers’ attention, be sure to position fast-read messages where suitable.